faraazkhan1112/mako/SUNDIAL_IMPLEMENTATION.md

 ### 6.4 Our Prototype

 We created a cache prototype in [SundialCache.hh](src/mako/benchmarks/sto/SundialCache.hh) with the data structures needed.
-It is **not integrated** due to the challenges above.
+It is **not integrated** yet due to the challenges above.

 ### 6.5 Conclusion